 Module M1054: Topol logy Courses Title Topology (L1322) Topology (L1323) Typ Lecture Recitation Section (small) Hrs/wk 4 2 CP 6 3 Module Responsible Prof. Birgit Richter Admission Requirements None Recommended Previous Knowledge Linear Algebra Educational Objectives After taking part successfully, students have reached t he following learning results Professional Competence Knowledge nd compactnes, homotopy, fundame nples. en these concepts.
 They are capab ental groups and co overing spaces.
-They Skills Students can model problems in Topology with the help of the concepts studied in this course.
-Moreover, they are capabl of solving them by applying established methods.
-Students are able to discover and verify further logical connections between the concepts studied in the course.
-For a given problem, the students can develop and execute a suitable approach, and are able to critically evaluate th results.
+They Skills Students can model problems in Topology with of solving them by applying established method Students are able to discover and verify further For a given problem, the students can develop results. s. logical connections between the cond cepts studied in the e course.
 Personal Competence Social Competence Autonomy Students are able to work together in teams.
 Th In doing so, they can communicate new concep design examples to check and deepen the unde ts according to the needs of their co rstanding of their peers. anding of complex concepts on their them. operating partners .
 Moreover, they car problems. ous III a goal-oneil ted manner on hard Workload in Hours 1 Credit points 9 Course achievement None Examination Oral exam Examination duration and scale ather Committee Assignment for the Following Curricula · ective Compulsory